Integrated Accessibility Standards Policy

 7.2.7 – Workplace Emergency Response Information

-The Township will provide individualized workplace emergency response information to employees who have a disability:
+The Municipality will provide individualized workplace emergency response information to employees who have a disability:

 - If the disability is such that the individualized information is necessary and the employee is aware of the need for accommodation

-- If the employee requires assistance, and with their consent, the Township will provide the workplace emergency information to a person designated by the Township to provide assistance to the employee
+- If the employee requires assistance, and with their consent, the Municipality will provide the workplace emergency information to a person designated by the Municipality to provide assistance to the employee

 - As soon as practical after becoming aware of the need for an accommodation due to an employee’s disability